pcardotatgit/chatGPT_Webex_BOT/README.md

 ## Run the bot

 First edit the **config.txt** file and assign the correct values to the empty variables.
 DON'T USE QUOTES ! in the variable declarations !!

+From a CMD console openned into the application folder into your laptop run the app.y script :

+    python app.py

 Then go to your Webex client and open a conversation with the bot if not already done.